Overview 2023

 Credit Points: 12.5

-This unit introduces students to the clinical redesign methodology and its process.
-Students will learn about effective redesign methods, theories and frameworks in a global context to prepare them to initiate clinical redesign in practice.
+This unit introduces students to the healthcare redesign methodology and its process.
+Students will learn about effective redesign methods, theories, and frameworks in a global context to prepare them to initiate healthcare redesign in practice.
 Students will learn about evaluating…

 Credit Points: 12.5

-The aims of this unit are: to introduce fundamental concepts of biostatistics and provide a background in descriptive and analytical methods that are used to estimate association between variables.
-This unit covers statistical theory, data entry and manipulation methods, data…
+This unit offers an introduction to the fundamental concepts of biostatistics, providing a background in descriptive and analytical methods that are used to estimate associations between variables.
+This unit covers statistical theory, data entry and manipulation methods, data summarising, basic…

 Credit Points: 12.5